Fromlight2art Logo

 1. Physical Stimulation Creates Mental Stimulation

-Physical exercise in nearly every form significantly enhances brain health and function.
-It is a way to alleviate stress, focus the mind, and improve memory.
 Activities such as running, dancing, swimming, or taking a short walk allow us a change of scenery, fresh air, and invigoration that is great for clearing the mind and aiding new ideas.
 Exercise is undoubtedly one of the easiest, fastest ways to enjoy a boost in your creativity, and it’s also free!

 2. When it comes to Creativity, Music is Everything